 - In general, whenever Tanya goes ''Or so I thought.'' is basically this.
-It gets to Running Gag level for Tanya's plans to Go Horribly Right and she did get what she wanted but definitely not in a way she wanted it.
+It gets to Running Gag levels for Tanya's plans to Go Horribly Right and she did get what she wanted but definitely not in a way she wanted it.

 - She only wants to live and escape the battlefield while making it seems like she fights hard, it works too well.
 Tanya could only silently weep and wonder if there's a Child Protection Agent that could help her.
-Getting awarded Silver Wing Assault Medal is nice and all, but Tanya would rather live without the reputation and being worked to death on the front lines.
+Getting awarded the Silver Wings Assault Medal is nice and all, but Tanya would rather live without the reputation and being worked to death on the front lines.
 She is right as the medal serves as reminder of her capability, and afterwards her superiors think her age is just a superficial number they shouldn't care about.
 Tanya of course is still very hopeful her age meant something and completely oblivious most ignore her age in respect of her reputation.

 - In episode 4, she attempts to impress a high ranking general enough to get a early promotion and a safe desk job in HQ, far away from the front lines.
 She does impress him a lot and she gets an early promotion to major...and her own front line battalion because that's what Zettour assumed she wanted.
 On top of that, Tanya's Oh, Crap! faces are golden on their own, able to confer the sheer desperation and fear that Tanya feels when she once again is put into the firing line.